postmanlabs/labs-docs/src/pages/docs/postman/launching-postman/postman-account.md

 ![Edit profile](https://assets.postman.com/postman-docs/Edit+profile.jpg)

 >You can make your profile public.
-A public profile allows you to add your collections to Postman's [API Network](/docs/postman-for-publishers/api-network/add-api-network/) or [Postman Templates](/docs/postman-for-publishers/postman-templates/add-templates/).
+A public profile allows you to add your collections to Postman's [API Network](/docs/postman-for-publishers/api-network/add-api-network/) and [Postman Templates](/docs/postman-for-publishers/postman-templates/add-templates/).

 You can optionally create a team.